 Complementing the story of the water itself, the brand of Fiji itself has long been known as an unexploited land full of tropical forest surrounded by coral reefs, unpolluted by the modern world’s necessary evils and was protected by nature.
 These factors created a very strong myth about the brand amongst the customers who, in turn, perpetuate the mythology that built the brand.

 Myth creation was backed by precision brand marketing.
 Fiji Water did not resort to the usual mass media advertising for its product launch.
-To this day, Fiji does very little traditional advertising and continues to emphasise a two-pronged strategy – building strategic relationships and careful product placement.
+To this day, Fiji does very little traditional advertising and continues to emphasise a two-pronged strategy – careful product placement and building strategic relationships.

-Society contributions: Launched in 2007, the Fiji Water Foundation is a charitable trust funded and supported by the owners, employees and corporate affiliates of Fiji Water.
+Its societal contributions include the Fiji Water Foundation launched in 2007, a charitable trust funded and supported by its owners, employees and corporate affiliates.
 The Fiji Water Foundation is one of the largest philanthropic organizations in Fiji and has focused its efforts and investments on three priority areas of development:

 Additionally, the Foundation offers disaster relief during floods and severe weather events that frequently impact the islands.
-To date, the Foundation has funded projects touching hundreds of thousands of lives across the Fijian islands.
+To date, the Foundation has funded projects impacting hundreds of thousands of lives across the Fijian islands

 Branding is a boardroom agenda.
 The branding process cannot reach its logical conclusion unless the chairman and the CEO buy into it and back it up with the required resources.
 But merely having the branding knowledge will not suffice.
 Leaders need to have a holistic vision and an in-depth understanding of the discipline.
 One also has to be an excellent business leader and brand marketer with a truly international edge.